 For residents experiencing exceptional financial hardship

-Applications will be accepted to the Council Tax Protection Fund (CTPF) from claimants who are experiencing severe financial hardship - not related to the Coronavirus pandemic.
+Applications will be accepted to the Council Tax Protection Fund (CTPF) from claimants who are experiencing severe financial hardship.

 Applications will only be granted in exceptional circumstances that affect a taxpayer’s ability to pay their council tax and may threaten their ability to stay in their home.
 It is necessary that other available welfare benefits (including Council Tax Support), council tax discounts, reliefs and exemptions have been considered and applied for.